beam-cloud/beta9/README.md

 - Run serverless workloads using a friendly Python interface
 - Autoscaling and automatic scale-to-zero
 - Read large files at the edge using distributed, cross-region storage
-- Connect bare metal nodes to your cluster with a single cURL command
+- Connect bare-metal nodes to your cluster with a single cURL command
 - Manage your fleet of servers using a Tailscale-powered service mesh
 - Securely run workloads with end-to-end encryption through WireGuard